Thursday, 22 March 2012

-Ruth's website Australian Corbin Trees is currently offline after being disrupted by a computer hacker.
-Ruth's son Chris is planning to fix the site and get it back online, but much work is needed.
-In the meantime, I felt it was important to make sure there was a Corbin family presence on the internet in time for this anniversary - in other words, I could picture Ruth scowling at me from beyond the grave!
-Once Australian Corbin Trees is back up, the two sites will complement each other.
+Ruth's website Australian Corbin Trees is now offline.
+I felt it was important to make sure there was a Corbin family presence on the internet in time for this anniversary - in other words, I could picture Ruth scowling at me from beyond the grave!
+So here it is.

 This site, The Corbins in Australia, being a blog site, is fairly basic, with a limited number of pages, but I'm optimistic that the blog format of regular tagged posts will be a good way to present family history research.
-The research will not extend into present generations at this stage, no passwords will be required.
+The research will not extend into present generations, no passwords will be required.
 Any contributions, such as photos, letters or anecdotes will be very welcome.

 The Story (see right hand column) was written for the Corbin Gathering of 2008 and has not yet been updated to reflect recent research.
 I will post detailed updates progressively on this homepage, and update The Story itself sometime in the future.